 PM841 MSATA SSD COMPONENTS

-The Samsung PM841 MSATA SSD is under 10 grams in weight, constructed of a single printed circuit board (PCB), and it’s components match that of the Samsung 840 Pro family that we reviewed earlier.
-It contains Samsung’s own 3-core eight channel MDX controller (300MHz), along with four modules of their own 21nm MLC DDR-2 toggle mode NAND (400Mbps), each with a capacity of 128GB.
+The Samsung PM841 MSATA SSD is under 10 grams in weight, constructed of a single printed circuit board (PCB), and it’s controller matches that of the Samsung 840 Pro family that we reviewed earlier.
+It contains Samsung’s own 3-core eight channel MDX controller (300MHz), along with four modules of their own 21nm TLC toggle mode NAND ,flash memory, each with a capacity of 128GB.

 Also found just above the controller is Samsung’s 512MB DRAM cache memory which makes the only 100% company manufactured new generation SSD available today.
 This is the first we have ever seen 128GB capacity in a single memory module for a total of 512GB with four modules on board.
 Formatting the drive leaves the end user with 477GB of available storage.